django-salesforce/django-salesforce/docs/migrations.rst

 All migration operations are currently implemented without transactions and without any optimization.
 Every field is processed by an individual command.

-Database table rename is not implemented.

-It is not possible te detect a change in model Meta options.
+It is not possible to detect only a change of model Meta options ``verbose_name`` or ``verbose_name_plural``.
+You should change change also someting unimportant in the ``Name`` field of that model in the same transaction e.g. change the unused ``max_length`` parameter or add a space at the end of ``verbose_name`` of Name field.
+That will trigger update of metadata of the CustomObject in Salesforce.

+Master-Detail Relationship is not currently implemented even that it is an important type.

 All deleted objects and fields remain in a trash bin and they are not purged on delete.